-With the rallying cry 'Local Waters for Local People' he took a mate to talk with the then Milton Keynes Development Corporation – securing a deal which led to formation of Milton Keynes AA in 1970, which he chaired and steered into the late 1980s.
+With the rallying cry 'Local Waters for Local People' he took a mate to talk with the then Milton Keynes Development Corporation.
+They secured a deal which led to the formation of Milton Keynes Angling Association (MKAA) in 1970, which he chaired and steered into the late 1980s.

 That early success made Ken and MKAA far from popular in certain circles and hostilities only subsided when the NFA actually invited the association to apply for membership.
 It did, and the rest, as they say, is history.

 Back then MKAA was short of funds.
 So when Ken and Jim Baglee attended their first NFA conference, they slept in their car on the sea front, while some other delegates spent more in the bar than Ken and Jim did on their weekend.